-The communication between the FTM board and the main control, including the corresponding commands, protocols and data, is based on 16-bit words and big-endian.
+The communication between the FTM board and the FTM control software, including the corresponding commands, protocols and data, is based on 16-bit words and big-endian.
 This is to facilitate the data-transmission over the Wiznet W5300 ethernet interface [4].